 Our six species of deer produce lean, sustainable and delicious meat - but which has the best flavour?
-Shooting Times conducts a taste test with Nick Weston, author of Hunter Gather Cook: Adventures in Wild Food
+Sam Carlisle conducts a taste test with Nick Weston, author of Hunter Gather Cook: Adventures in Wild Food

 Which is the most delicious venison?